AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-neuroblastoma-04/references/README.md

 This file was created with `../scripts/setup/prepare-nbatlas-gene-lists.R`
 * `nbatlas-label-map.tsv`: TSV file mapping corresponding NBAtlas reference labels at different labels of organization between the main labels and "immune zoom" labels.
 This file was manually created based on information in the NBAtlas manuscript
 * `nbatlas-ontology-ids.tsv`: TSV file with presumed Cell Ontology (`CL`) ontology IDs for labels in the `NBAtlas` reference.
-This file was manually created as described below `NA` values represent cell types for which we could not confidently determine an exact ontology ID.
-Note some decisions made when creating this file:
+This file was manually created as described below
-    * Several cell types are not assigned ontologies, including:
-      *
-  * Note that the `Stromal other` cell type is given an `NA` ontology even though there exists an ontology ID for this cell type, because as defined in the manuscript this grouping does not represent all stromal cells but a subset of stromal cells expressing adrenal cortex markers

 ## Ontology ids